 For instance, take a look this chart from Market Authority:

 Outside of the metro areas across America, print phone book usage is just shy of 70%.
 These are consumers who have said that in the past year they have used a phone book to find a business.
 And in the metro areas, a solid 40% of people are still using phone books.

 How can this be true?

 Researchers have found that habits die hard in many people over 50.
 As a group, they have been much slower in adopting new technologies.
 As business people involved in marketing, we (and the people we work with) tend to be the quickest to become aware of and adopt new trends, forgetting that not everyone moves as quickly as we do.
-What does this mean?
-If your most profitable clients are over 50 (and they do have 70% of the disposable income) and you have an all-digital strategy, you might be missing out on a valuable lead generation channel.
+So, some people do still use print yellow pages, but what does this mean?
+If your most profitable clients are over 50 (and they do have 70% of the disposable income) and you have an all-digital strategy, you might be missing out on a valuable lead generation channel in print yellow pages.

 We are digital consumers, clearly, and it’s totally understandable that print phone book usage has been declining, just not at the rate or in the volume people might think.

 What about digital consumers?
 When they search online, whether mobile or desktop, where do they go to find a local business?

 Here’s the breakdown from Philadelphia, PA, in February, 2015, as an example: